prabinpebam/anyPython/README.md

 # 🚀 anyPython 0.0.3

 ## 0.0.3 changes
-Updated for the node to work with the latest ComfyUI version as of 14th Fen 2025.
+Updated for the node to work with the latest ComfyUI version as of 14th Feb 2025.
 Avoided using exec and eval fucntion to meet security requirements of ComfyUI.

+# 🚀 anyPython 0.0.3
 A custom node for ComfyUI where you can paste/type any python code and it will get executed when you run the workflow.

 ## Why this node?